mozilla/DeepSpeech/doc/TRAINING.rst

 **Codec augmentation** ``--augment codec[p=<float>,bitrate=<int-range>]``
-        Compresses and re-expands augmented samples using the lossy Opus audio codec.
+        Compresses and then decompresses augmented samples using the lossy Opus audio codec.

         * **p**: probability value between 0.0 (never) and 1.0 (always) if a given sample gets augmented by this method